 - Developers work on user stories, and the agile testing team tests it for bugs at the end of every sprint cycle

-- Launching of MVP (Minimum Viable Product) that supports the most prominent features of the product
+- Build an MVP (Minimum Viable Product) that supports the most prominent features of the product

 - Planning the product backlog, gathering feedback, and repeating the development cycle to work towards launching the full-fledged product